Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

 \section{Cohomological tools and invariants}

-The results of this section circle around the purely algebraic versions of Betti numbers, Hodge numbers, and deRham-cohomology.
+This section circles around algebraic versions of Betti and Hodge numbers, and deRham-cohomology.
 Especially towards the end, the subjects get deeper, our exposition becomes sketchier and we advise the reader interested in surface theory only, to skip all but the first three paragraphs.

-For the whole section $X$ will be a smooth and projective variety of arbitrary dimension over an algebraically closed field of characteristic $p\geq0$.
+In this section, $X$ will be a smooth and projective variety of arbitrary dimension over an algebraically closed field $k$ of characteristic $p\geq0$.